What is Cataract?

 The function of the lens inside the eye is to focus light onto the retina, providing clear vision and adjustment for objects far away and up close.

 The lens is made up mainly of water and protein.
 As we age, protein in the lens can often clump together and then begin to cloud a small area of the lens.
 Over time, this clouding grows and gradually worsens the vision of the patient.
 Researchers have yet to identify exactly why this happens as we get older.

 It is one of the most common causes of blindness in patients over 40 and can develop in both eyes.
 The clouding or misting of the lens prevents light from passing through the eye and images from being focused properly onto the retina.
 Vision loss is gradual as the cataract grows denser, until eventually, all light is obstructed.

-The condition can occur at any age but it is more likely to effect older patients.
+The condition can occur at any age but it is more likely to affect older patients.

-In rarer instances, childhood cataracts can develop in babies and young children.
+In rare instances, childhood cataracts can develop in babies and young children.
 There are a number of factors which may contribute to the development of cataracts.
 These include:

 - Family history